buildsi/build-abi-tests/exceptions/0-can-i-make-assembly/cpp/README.md

  [    b0] Zero terminator
 ```

 How do we read that GNU_EN_FRAME section, and is that where we see the exception defined?
+Maybe we can further
+read into the CIE pointers (Call Information Entry?)

 # Questions: